BDC Hamburger Icon

 4. Working across time zones is challenging for remote workers.

-Many companies with remote workers have employees living in different time zones.
-Varying time zones can be challenging because you must shift your schedule to interact with colleagues who are typically sleeping during your work hours.
+Many companies with remote workers must deal with geodiversity — employees in different time zones.
+Varying time zones can be challenging because you must shift your schedule to interact with colleagues who typically are sleeping during your work hours.

 In addition to lost sleep, working across different time zones can cause communication lags because the person you message may have to respond much later.